Updated May 2020, we might be in lockdown but we can still enjoy a great BBQ. Any text

 Does your BBQ have a smoker?
 If so, for your ‘red-meat’ burger types, what I tend to do is to leave the burger topped with cheese and bacon to smoke for a short while to really add to the flavour.

 I don’t recommend any of the vegetable burgers for BBQing personally, but your mileage may vary.
+If you are looking for a good whole food burger that stays together on the grill, Katy submitted a great bean burger recipe on this post.

 For sausages… well, you are inundated.
 My pick personally is the